 The moment seemed to stretch itself out until finally Mr. Delacroix released my hand, "I was just speaking with your chef about our plans for dinner.
 My cousin, Ms. Claire, has not yet recovered from the rigors of our journey from Paris and I am afraid she will not be able to join you and your family for lunch today.
 I had hoped to persuade Cook to prepare her favorite dish this evening and that the enticement would help coax her from the exhausted state she is in."

 "That is very thoughtful of you Mr. Delacroix," I replied.

 He tilted his head at me, "Thank you…Vivienne, may I call you Vivienne?"

 "Oh…" I wasn't sure how to respond.

 He carefully studied my expression and I could see that he understood how uncomfortable he had made me, "I'm sorry; I know we have only just met.
 Forgive me if I have caused you any distress.
 It was not my intention to be so forward; I assure you."
 He sighed and looked away, "Vivienne...." he flashed a quick grin and turned back to me, "it is such a lovely name and I have heard it so often since we left Paris that I cannot seem to think of you any other way.
-It suits you so well."
+It suits you quite well."
 I began to blush uncontrollably, unaccustomed as I was to compliments, "And there, I have done it again," he chuckled and it was so full of warmth and good will that I couldn't help forgiving him.

 Cook shuffled anxiously and Gavin turned toward him, "Ah, yes, dinner."